Is It Normal to Have a Curved Penis?

 Myths about penis curves

 There are two common misconceptions about penis curvature: that it happens because of tugging or that it happens because of trapping.
 As you might have figured out, however, there's no truth to these theories.

 Myth: Your penis curves the way you tug

 While masturbating, men are most likely to use their dominant hand.
-In many curved-penis cases, the penis happens to curve toward the person's dominant side, propelling the myth that the direction in which you "tug" causes the penis to curve that way.
+In many curved-penis cases, the penis happens to bend toward the person's dominant side, propelling the myth that the direction in which you "tug" causes the penis to curve that way.